AsymLabs/realpath-lib/README.md

 ============

-The lightweight and simple Bash library **realpath-lib** provides functions that can resolve the full path associated with a file name.
-These functions are:
+The lightweight and simple Bash library **realpath-lib** provides functions that can resolve the full path associated with symlinks and file names.
+There are a number of environment setttings but by default the function `get_realpath` will emulate the popular, but often not available, command utility `readlink -f`.

+Core functions are:

 >get_realpath
 >get_dirname